djanders19/etchasketch/README.md

 # etchasketch
-# This program is a uses Javascript and jQuery to create
+# This program is uses Javascript and jQuery to create
-# an etch-a-sketch that can be installed on a website
+# an etch-a-sketch.